fox-projects/edwinkofler.com/content/posts/2020/fiddling-ubuntu-server-images/fiddling-ubuntu-server-images.md

 +++
-title = "Fiddling with Ubuntu Server Images" slug = "fiddling-with-ubuntu-server-images" author = "Edwin Kofler" date = 2020-02-23T13:23:00-08:00 categories = ["linux"] tags = ["linux", "ubuntu"]
+title = 'Fiddling with Ubuntu Server Images' slug = 'fiddling-with-ubuntu-server-images' author = 'Edwin Kofler' date = 2020-02-23T13:23:00-08:00 categories = ['linux'] tags = ['linux', 'ubuntu']
 +++

 Oddly enough, the latest version of Ubuntu Server failed to install on my MacBook Pro (2012).
 It's due to some bug in `efibootmgr`.
 Ubuntu Server Installer uses `efibootmgr` to create some NVRAM variables for the UEFI boot process.
 Unfortunately, `efibootmgr` failed right in the middle and printed an empty string to stderr, abruptly ending the installation process.